* Forecasts 1st-qtr adj loss/shr of $0.86-$0.92 vs est loss $0.42

 * Expects revenue of $132 mln-$135 mln vs est of $138.4 mln

-Shutterfly forecast a current-quarter adjusted loss of 86-92 cents per share, far above the 42 cents loss analysts on average were expecting, according to Thomson Reuters I/B/E/S.
+Shutterfly forecast current-quarter adjusted loss of 86-92 cents per share, way above the 42 cents loss analysts on average were expecting, according to Thomson Reuters I/B/E/S.

 The company said it expects revenue of $132 million to $135 million, missing the average analyst estimate of $138.4 million.

-Shutterfly gets most of its revenue from selling photo books, greeting cards and stationery from users' photos.
-It competes with Hewlett-Packard's Snapfish and Facebook Inc.
+Shutterfly gets most of its revenue from selling photo books, greeting cards and stationery from users’ photos and competes with Hewlett-Packard’s Snapfish and Facebook Inc.

 Shutterfly’s fourth-quarter profit fell to $43.6 million, or $1.10 per share, from $53.0 million, or $1.40 per share, a year earlier.